Lake pigment: Chemistry

-Many lake pigments are azo dyes.
+Many modern lake pigments are azo dyes.
 They characteristically have sulfonate and sometimes carboxylate substituents, which confer negative charge to the chromophore (colored species).

 The metallic salts or binders used are typically colourless or almost so.
 The organic component of the dye determines the color of the resulting precipitate.
 The metallic salts that induce the formation of lakes are typically salts of dications such as Ca^{2+} or Sr^{2+}.
 The resulting lake pigment can be diluted with an inert material such as alumina.

 History and art

 Titian used glazes of red lake to create the vivid crimson of the robes in The Vendramin Family Venerating a Relic of the True Cross, c.
 1550–1560 (detail).

 Lake pigments have a long history in decoration and the arts.
 Some have been produced for thousands of years and traded over long distances.
 In ancient times chalk, white clay, and crushed bones were used as sources of the calcium salts.

 The red lakes were particularly important in the history of art; because they were translucent, they were often used in layers of glazes over a more opaque red (sometimes the mineral-based pigment vermilion, or sometimes a red lake mixed with lead white or vermilion) to create a deep, rich red color.
 They are common in paintings by Venetian artists of the 16th century, including Titian, to depict fine draperies and fabrics.